penthium2/adkill/README.md

 - backs up original /etc/hosts file named : **hosts-system**
 - creates a file with all Adblock references : **hosts-block**

-Each time you run **Adkill**, its analyses your hosts file and just add new advertisement references.
+Each time you run **Adkill**, its analyses your hosts file and just add new ad sources.
 **So you can easily unblacklist an advertisement reference.**

-- If you run **Adkill** with root, the merging of original hosts file and new advertisement reference is automatic.
+- If you run **Adkill** with root, the merging of original hosts file and new advertisement references is automatic.
-- If you run **Adkill** with normal user, **Adkill** prompts you how to merge manualy the advertisement reference in your hosts file.
+- If you run **Adkill** with normal user, **Adkill** prompts you how to merge manualy the advertisement references in your hosts file.

-# Automatisation :
+# Automation :
 Copy **Adkill** in your /etc/cron.weekly directory.